gseim/gseim.github.io/source/new_project.rst

    y = \int (x_1 + x_2)\,dt

-In the following, a step-by-step procedure is given to make up the schematic diagram and obtain the simulation results for the above equations.
+In the following, a step-by-step procedure is given to implement the above equations with a schematic diagram and obtain the simulation results.
 Note that this is a rather simple ODE for which the analytic solution can be easily found and compared with the numerical solution given by GSEIM.

 - Start a new project.
 A canvas with an ``Options`` block will appear.
 Double-click on the options block, and set ``Id`` and ``Title``.
 Note that Id should only contain letters, digits, and the underscore character.
-In the ``Generate option`` field, choose ``Circuit`` to indicate that this schematic diagram is for a complete stand-alone circuit (system) and not a hierarchical block.
+In the ``Generate options`` field, choose ``Circuit`` to indicate that this schematic diagram is for a complete stand-alone circuit (system) and not a hierarchical block.

   .. image:: new_project_1.png
-    :width: 600
+    :width: 350
-    :alt: Alternative text
+    :alt: Options block

   |
 - The next step is to bring in the required elements (blocks)